nwg-piotr/azote/README.md

 Binary package `azote` available in the Void repository.

-**NOTE:** due to a mistake in the template, you may need to install the `python3-setuptool` package manually to prevent Azote from crashing on start.
+**NOTE:** due to a mistake in the template #32, you may need to install the `python3-setuptool` package manually to prevent Azote from crashing on start.
 This will be fixed in the next package revision.

 ## Troubleshooting